 Dropshipping is allowed on eBay, provided the seller guarantees delivery within 30 days of the end of the listing.
-Although the shipping and item quality is not directly handled by the seller, eBay places full responsibility in their hands.
+Although the shipping time and item quality are not directly in the seller's control, eBay places full responsibility in their hands.

 There are pros and cons to dropshipping on eBay rather than creating an ecommerce store:

 It’s Easy.
 Dropshipping on eBay is as easy as making an account and setting up your first listing.
-There’s no need to face the hassle and costs of setting up your own website.
+There’s no need to face the hassle and costs of setting up your own online store or ecommerce blog.

-Listing Fees. eBay charges a small fee per listing (the first 50 listings are free) as well as up to 10% of your total sale price (known as a “final value fee”).
-With the already-slim profit margins through drop shipping, these fees can quickly add up.
+Listing Fees. eBay charges a small fee per listing (the first 50 listings are free) as well as up to 10 percent of your total sale price (known as a “final value fee”).
+With the already-slim profit margins through dropshipping, these fees can quickly add up.
 Keep in mind that the key to making money by dropshipping is volume.

 Frequent Monitoring Needed.
 You’ll need to stay on top of your listings if you want to maintain the volume needed to make money through eBay sales.
 There are online tools available that can help you streamline the re-listing process.

-High volume is the key to making money with dropshipping, as profit margins tend to be very small, often only a few dollars per sale.
+High volume is the key to gaining a competitive advantage and making money with eBay dropshipping, as profit margins tend to be very small, often only a few dollars per sale.
 Online sellers try to sell as much as they can in a short amount of time.
-High volume means more work, as every listing must be processed and fulfilled individually by you.
+High volume means more work, as you must process and fulfill every listing individually.

 To streamline this process and reduce your workload, find products that can be posted as multiple-item listings.
-This way, you’ll only have to make the listing once, leaving you free to take care of fulfillment.
+This way, you’ll only have to make the listing once, leaving you free to take care of fulfillment and handle returns when necessary.
 Be sure to set a longer duration for these eBay listings to avoid the need to re-list.

 The best way to control your profit margins is to set a high starting bid that ensures you will cover your fixed costs.
 Be sure to factor in costs from your supplier (including shipping, taxes, etc.) as well as eBay’s listing and final value fees.

-You can calculate potential fees for your eBay listing by checking their fee calculator.
+You can calculate potential fees for your eBay listing by checking its fee calculator.

-Avoid the pitfalls of selling discontinued or out-of-stock items by checking your suppliers’ inventories frequently to see what’s in stock and what will be leaving their stores soon due to low quantities.
+Avoid the pitfalls of selling discontinued or out-of-stock items by checking your suppliers’ inventories frequently to see what’s in stock and what will be leaving their stores soon because of low quantities.

 You’ve made sure your listed items are available; now it’s time to keep your customers happy by fulfilling all orders quickly and efficiently.
 Reputation is everything on eBay, where millions of online sellers are competing for sales every day, so be sure to stay on track with fulfillment.